Workplace Injury & Illness Across the UK

 Our panel of workplace illness and injury solicitors cover all the UK (except for Northern Ireland).
 We will allocate an expert employer negligence lawyer to work on your behalf, depending on where in the UK you live, or who is best suited for your case in particular.
 We have helped a myriad of different employees seek compensation for an equally varied number of causes.
 You can speak to our experts free of charge to see if you have a claim for compensation and can offer our panel’s legal services on a no win, no fee* basis.
 Speak to our experts on 08082391859 if you think you might have a claim against your employer or workplace.

-What advantages do I have if I claim employer negligence compensation with Friends Legal?
+What advantages do I have if I claim employer negligence compensation with Workplace Injury Claims?

 - We have a team of technical qualifiers who can assess your claim for free.
 If they feel you have a case, we bring your claim to one of our panel solicitors — that way you don’t run up any legal fees by just asking questions.